DMFormer: Closing the Gap Between CNN and Vision Transformers: Experiments

-We apply Semantic FPN \citep{kirillov2019panoptic} and UperNet \citep{xiao2018unified} as main frameworks to evaluate our \ourmethod{} backbones.
-Similar to the object detection task, pre-trained weights on ImageNet-1K are utilized to initialize the backbones.
-Newly added layers are initialized by Xavier~\citep{glorot2010understanding}.
-We train each model with AdamW \citep{adamw} optimizer, a total batch size of 16 on 8 GPUs.
-When equipped with Semantic FPN \citep{kirillov2019panoptic}, we follow the 40K-iteration training scheme in \citep{pvt, yu2021metaformer},\eg the learning rate is set as $2\times10^{-4}$ and decays by polynomial schedule with a power of 0.9.
-Comparatively, we adopt the 160K-iteration training scheme in \citep{liu2021swin} for UperNet.
+We evaluate models for the semantic segmentation task on ADE20K~\cite{ade20k}. mIoU (mean Intersection Over Union) is applied to measure the model performance.
+Semantic FPN \cite{kirillov2019panoptic} and UperNet \cite{xiao2018unified} are used as main frameworks to evaluate the \ourmethod{}-S backbone.
+Pre-trained weights on ImageNet-1K are utilized to initialize our backbone.
+We train each model with AdamW optimizer, a total batch size of 16 on 8 GPUs.
+When equipped with Semantic FPN \cite{kirillov2019panoptic}, we use the 40K-iteration training scheme in \cite{pvt, yu2022metaformer}.
+The learning rate is set as $2\times10^{-4}$ and decays by polynomial schedule with a power of 0.9.
+Comparatively, we adopt the 160K-iteration training scheme in \cite{swin} for UperNet.
 Specifically, the learning rate is set as $6\times10^{-5}$ with 1500 iteration warmup and linear learning rate decay.
-Our implementation is based on the \texttt{mmsegmentation} codebase \footnote{\url{https://github.com/open-mmlab/mmsegmentation}}.